Dealing with and preventing ice dams

 Since most ice dams form at the edge of the roof, there is obviously a heat source warming the roof elsewhere.
 This heat is primarily coming from the house.
 In rare instances solar heat gain may cause these temperature differences.

-In a house, heat moves through the ceiling and insulation by conduction through the slanted portion of the ceiling (Figure 1).
-In many homes, there is little space in regions like this for insulation, so it is important to use insulations with high R-value per inch to reduce heat loss by conduction.
+In a house, heat moves through the ceiling and insulation by conduction through the slanted portion of the ceiling.
+In many homes, there is little space in regions like this for insulation, so it is important to use insulation with high R-value per inch to reduce heat loss by conduction.

 Heat loss by air leakage